iOS SDK version 15.0.0,

 Saving a Zone

 To save a Zone click on the Save Zone button.
-A Zone Settings pop-up will appear.
+A Zone Settings pop-up will appear to allow you to further customise your Zone.

 Add a check-out enabled Zone to your account